Zeetito/knust-coc/README.md

 So Ns Personelles who become workers living around worshiping with us have their details transferred to this Others_Biodata table.
 For Ns Personelles, their year will be set to 0.

+##
+1. Delete Icons not active yet.
+2. searching of names applies to only one of firstname or lastname.
+It should apply to both combined as well.
+3. Checking user goes in right.
+Unchecking goes in but reflects after refresh though using ajax